zack-bishop/typescript-learning/README.md

 * It's a good idea to include a typescript version via Webpack

 ### 154. Adding Entry & Output Configuration
+* output path needs to be an absolute path

 ### 155. Adding TypeScript Support with the ts-loader Package
+* Webpack makes my brain hurt.
+Trying to comment up the webpack.config file.

 ### 156. Adjust Webpack Config